 However, the Sapphire Reserve provides primary rental coverage (American Express Platinum is secondary only) and baggage delay reimbursement of up to $100/day for 5 days (not offered by American Express Platinum).

 Winner: For more peace of mind, go with the Chase Sapphire Reserve.

 Ultimately, there is no right or wrong answer here.
-Both cards provide tremendous value and depend on your lifestyle and amount of travel.
+Both cards provide tremendous value, and the card you choose should depend on your lifestyle and amount of travel.

 However, due to the flexibility of Chase Ultimate Rewards points, along with the 3X bonus on travel/dining, and the fact most consultants already have elite Marriott/Hilton status, we give the nod to the Chase Sapphire Reserve.